 Windows 10 RDP clipboard not working

 Remote Desktop has greatly facilitated our work life by allowing us to remotely access files and data from anywhere.
 But sometimes, we may get into trouble when Windows 10 RDP clipboard not working, for example, we're unable to copy and paste files in a remote session.

-How to fix Windows 10 RDP clipboard not working issue?
+Four solutions to fix Windows 10 RDP clipboard not working

-When something is wrong with the program we are using, the first thing we can think of is to restart the program or even restart our computer.
+When RDP clipboard not working, the first thing we can think of is to restart the program or even restart our computer.
 This may work sometimes, but not every time.
-Thus, in this post, we offer you three effective ways to help you fix Windows 10 RDP clipboard not working issue.
+Thus, in this post, we offer you four effective ways to help you fix Windows 10 RDP clipboard not working issue.

 Solution 1.
 Change Group Policy setting on the host computer

-Clipboard redirection not working may cause the user to fail to use the clipboard to copy files on the host computer in RDP.
+Clipboard redirection not working may cause the user to fail to use the clipboard to transfer files on the host computer in RDP.
 Drive redirection allows a user to get access to their local drives in an RDP session.
 It is also used when copying files.
-Thus, when your RDP clipboard is not working, you need to check whether you’ve enabled the use of the RDP clipboard on the Windows host for copy and paste operations or not.
+Thus, when copy and paste not working on Windows 10, you need to check whether you’ve enabled the use of the RDP clipboard on the Windows host for copy and paste operations or not.

 Step 1.
-Press Windows key + R to invoke the Run dialog box.
-Type in “gpedit.msc” and press OK.
-This will open up the Local Group Policy Editor window.
+Press Win + R to invoke the Run dialog box, then type in “gpedit.msc” and press OK to open up the Local Group Policy Editor.

 Step 2.
 Navigate here: Computer Configuration > Administrative Templates > Windows Components > Remote Desktop Services > Remote Desktop Session Host > Device and Resource Redirection.

 Step 3.
-Double click Device and Resource Redirection, you’ll see Do not allow Clipboard redirection and Do not allow drive redirection in the right pane.
-You need to change the state of the two settings separately.
+Double-click Device and Resource Redirection, find Do not allow Clipboard redirection and Do not allow drive redirection in the right pane.

 Solution 2.
 Enable clipboard and drives on the client computer